 (b) Interest on amount found due.
 The amount of the determination, exclusive of penalties, shall bear interest at the rate of one percent per month or fraction thereof from the 20th day of the month following the monthly period for which the amount or any portion thereof would have been returned until the date of payment.

-(Ord. of 9-7-1999, § 1(4-327))

 Sec.
 6-425.
 Penalty for nonpayment.